ethanbennett/portfolio/findings/Possum.md

 November 2023 (Hats Finance)

-Deposit funds to receive their yield upfront.
+Deposit funds to receive yield upfront.
 Deployed on Arbitrum.

 ### High: Users can bypass `portalEnergy` calculations when unstaking to steal extra yield from the contract